-Free 3-step online course: How to avoid rancid fish oil 101
+Free 3-step crash course: How to avoid rancid fish oil 101

-Step 1: If it smells really fishy, it's probably gone bad.
+Step 1: If it smells really fishy, it's most likely gone bad.
 Throw it out.

 Step 2: If it doesn't smell and if the expiration date is still good, you're in the clear.
-But keep it fresh for as long as possible by storing it in the fridge and use the bottle within the month you've opened it.
+To keep it fresh for as long as possible, store it in the fridge and use it within a month after opening.

-Step 3: For future purchases, don't be a fool and buy a big value pack.
-I know it makes sense financially, but fresh fish oil doesn't last long and it'll go rancid before you can finish them!
+Step 3: For future purchases, don't be a fool and buy a large-sized bottle.
+I know it makes sense financially, but fresh fish oil doesn't last long and it'll go rancid before you can finish it!

 Congratulations!
-You've completed the class.
+You've completed the crash course.
 Amazing.
-I hereby deem you worthy of the title of "Expert on Evaluating the Freshness of Fish Oil."
-You can add that to your LinkedIn resume.
-I'll endorse you!
+I hereby deem you worthy of the title "Expert on Evaluating the Freshness of Fish Oil."
+You can add that to your LinkedIn resume, Truth Ain't Peachy endorsed and all.

-Before you judge me, just know that I lead a healthy lifestyle.
-Seriously!
-I avoid most heavily processed foods, I don't drink much (for the most part), I don't smoke (for the most part), I get enough sleep (for the most part)...and yet I completely overlooked my omega 3 consumption...
-Turns out, I was deficient by a LANDSLIDE.
+And don't think that you're exempt just because you eat healthy.
+Personally, I avoid most heavily processed foods, I don't drink much (for the most part), I don't smoke (for the most part), I get enough sleep (for the most part)...and yet I completely overlooked my omega 3 consumption...
+Turns out, after getting my blood test back, I was deficient by a LANDSLIDE.
 This is probably why I've had such a difficult time with concentration.

 To put this into perspective, the average omega-6:3 balance for people not taking an omega-3 supplements is 15:1 in Europe and 25:1 in the USA.